 The 2019 Public Consultation report is available on request.

-The TPAP ensures that project impacts are communicated to the public and that the public has an opportunity to provide positive feedback on project benefits, raise concerns about potential negative impacts on the natural or built environment, and draw attention to economic and social considerations.
+The Transit and Rail Project Assessment Process ensures that project impacts are communicated to the public and that the public has an opportunity to ask questions and provide comments and feedback on project benefits and impacts.

-The TPAP is required by the Ontario Ministry of Environment, Conservation and Parks (MECP) and includes a minimum 120-day public review period.
+The Transit and Rail Project Assessment Process is required by the Ontario Ministry of Environment, Conservation and Parks (MECP) and includes a comprehensive public review process.

-There are 6 steps identified in the functional 10 per cent design review process:
+There are six steps identified in the functional 10 per cent design review process:

-4. Launch TPAP and Complete Environmental Project Report (EPR).
+4. Launch Transit and Rail Project Assessment Process (TRPAP) and Complete Environmental Project Report (EPR).

-For information on how to provide feedback on the EELRT (future Line 7) project refer to the section on Public Consultation.
+For information on how to provide feedback as part of the Transit and Rail Project Assessment Process for EELRT (future Line 7) project, refer to the section on Public Consultation.

 The vision of transit in Scarborough is to improve local accessibility, provide more transit options for residents and commuters and to support the development of more connected and complete communities.
 As part of this vision, the EELRT will include convenient connections to the TTC bus network as well as to the following existing and proposed rapid transit: